zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - The man who loves walking will walk further than the man who loves the destination.

+- Don't steal a candle to read the Bible.

 ##### Antoine de Saint-Exupéry